HaoWoo96/Traffic-Prediction/README.md

 # Traffic-Prediction
-This is the repo for Traffic Prediction project submitted to TRR
+This is the repo for Traffic Prediction project in CMU Mobility data Analytics Center (MAC).